Frequently asked questions

 Can I receive additional financial support on top of the study grant from the Flemish Community?

-In some cases, if you meet all the requirements and depending on your residence permit, extra support is available.
+In some cases, if you meet all the requirements (e.g. nationality requirements), extra support is available.
 The Social Services/Office for Student Affairs can advise you about possible supplementary financial assistance based on your individual circumstances.

 What is a study grant from the Flemish Community?